Lagunix/jNode-Android/README.md

 Termux edition (Lagunix-patch-1 branch)

+Known problems:
+- sucessfull send via loopback interface ONLY if receive in same session

 **jNode** is a complex portable application, providing all necessary functions (mailer, tosser, tracker) for a FTN system.

 It's written in Java (version 1.8 recommended) and distributed under the terms of Apache License 2.0.